-On March 12, 2004, the Company, at the direction of the Audit Committee, notified its independent accountant, Deloitte & Touche LLP, of its dismissal as independent accountants, except with respect to audit and audit related services pertaining to the year ended December 31, 2003.
+31, 2003 provided both audit and non-audit services.
+In March 2004, the Company, at the direction of the Audit Committee, notified its independent accountant, Deloitte, of its dismissal as independent accountants, except with respect to audit and audit related services pertaining to the year ended December 31, 2003.
 The change was the result of a proposal and competitive bidding process involving several accounting firms.
-Effective April 16, 2004, Deloitte & Touche LLP's engagement was terminated and they no longer provide audit services nor do they serve as the Company's auditor.
+Effective April 2004, Deloitte's engagement was terminated and they have not since that date provided audit services nor served as the Company's auditor.